Currently available for £199.99 from Argos

 Actually using the console and navigating through the menus is very simple and we found that simply playing with the console is enough to not just get started, but also to use most of the workouts.
 There are a some areas such as heart rate control workouts or the recovery programme that it’s worth referring to the manual for but otherwise this is very simple to use ‘plug and play’ type of bike.
 The workouts are scalable too which means you can find your favourite format and keeping making it more difficult as time goes on which is always a nice feature to have.

 The warranty on the Reebok Jet 100 bike is their standard 2 years parts and labour warranty offered across all the products in their ranges and with Reeboks reliable service should anything go wrong you can rest easy that it’ll get sorted out.

 The Jet 100 upright bike is another very solid offering from Reebok.
 Visually pleasing, mechanically sound and with a good range of workouts available it’s going to be a very good match to a really wide range of users and is definitely a solid, dependable choice.
-There problem though is the competition and the price.
-The Viavito Satori is of at least the same build quality, offers user profiles, has a wireless receiver, a higher max user weight and also little touches such as a water bottle holder, and it's cheaper!
-It's not a one-off either.
-The DKN AM-E also has a wireless receiver and user profiles and costs less.
-So while the Jet 100 is a good bike, you can definitely get much more for your money.
+It's well worth also considering the Viavito Satori, which is of at least the same build quality, offers user profiles, has a wireless receiver, a higher max user weight and also little touches such as a water bottle holder for the same price.
+The Satori isn't a one-off either.
+The DKN AM-E also has a wireless receiver and user profiles and costs the same.
+So while the Jet 100 is a good bike, you can definitely get more for your money.

 Reebok Jet 100 Specifications